ARL-UTEP-OC/ecel/README.md

 https://github.com/a2o/snoopy

 The collector plugin will gather all system calls on the system by leveraging the snoopy tool.
 The plugin reads the auth.log file produced by snoopy and will periodically copy it into the ECEL raw data folder.
 The parser plugin will read the snoopy log and generate a set of timestamp/system call pairs formatted in a JSON file.
+This plugin will not work on windows.

 ### Manual Screenshot